peakhunt/prtp/README.md

 # prtp
   A simple to use and portable RTP library conforming to RFC 3550.
+  'p' in prtp stands for petra & portable.

 ## Philosophy
   * Should be simple to use.